 Kanban is a visual system used to manage and keep track of work as it moves through a process.
-The word kanban is Japanese.
-Roughly translated, it means “card you can see.”
+The word kanban is Japanese and roughly translated means “card you can see.”

 In manufacturing, Kanban starts with the customer’s order and follows production downstream.
 At its simplest, kanban is a card with an inventory number that’s attached to a part.
 Right before the part is installed, the kanban card is detached and sent up the supply chain as a request for another part.
 In a lean production environment, a part is only manufactured (or ordered) if there is a kanban card for it.
 Because all requests for parts are pulled from the order, kanban is sometimes referred to as a "pull system."

 There are six generally accepted rules for kanban: